AndyEveritt/ASMBL/README.md

 * Using Fusion360 for the complete workflow (recommended)
 * Using Simplify3D (or PrusaSlicer if you want to make a profile) to generate the FFF gcode and Fusion to generate the CAM gcode.

+> **DO NOT TURN OFF THE RAFT UNLESS YOU KNOW WHAT YOU ARE DOING...IT IS VERY EASY TO CUT INTO THE BED AND BREAK THE TOOL**

 ### Fusion360

 First you need to create an offset of your model, this will control how much cut-in you have.